-Here it is: the first in what will be a biweekly series of transcriptions lasting throughout 2015.
-Check back often for more analyses, recordings, and thoughts as I work my way through these solos.
+Check back often for more analyses, recordings, and thoughts as I work my way through my series of transcriptions.